Mary Jo Ziesel

 Donor Engagement & Special Events Manager

 Allison joined the JBFC’s development department in 2016.
 She holds a BA from Bard College in Art History and Classical Studies; before coming to the Burns, she worked for German performance artist Nadja Marcin and collaborative art duo ChanSchatz.
 When she’s not at work, you can find Allison googling cute pictures of Danny DeVito.

 Elizabeth joined the startup staff at the JBFC before the theater opened in June of 2001.
 Prior to joining the JBFC, she worked at a variety of places including Eileen Fisher, Otowi Trading Company, and WW Norton.
 Elizabeth has a BA in comparative literature from Harvard.
 She enjoys working for a nonprofit—combining a love of the arts and helping foster shared experiences.
 She has fond memories of seeing movies at the old Rome theater!

-Paige Grand Pre
+Paige Grand Pré

-Director of Education
+Director of Film Programs, Curator-in-Chief

 Susan joined the JBFC in 2002 as its first in-house designer.
 She was assigned an old desk and sent off to buy the company’s first Apple computer.
 Susan graduated as a design major from UCLA and worked in a tiny advertising agency in California.
 She happily moved back East for a job at Harper’s Bazaar.
 Susan continued in publishing, designing for Ms. and Sassy, eventually running a design firm with a childhood friend.